 What is Ninja Outreach?

-In a nutshell, Ninja Outreach is a blogging tool and a great one at that.
+In a nutshell, Ninja Outreach is an influencer marketing software and a great one at that.
 To call it otherwise is a disservice to what the tool can help you with as a blogger.

 In layman’s terms, Ninja Outreach is a prospecting tool that helps you find influencers to reach out in your industry.
 The core feature of the tool is the ability to make the prospecting process much more convenient for bloggers.
 What you do with the prospects is what makes Ninja Outreach truly useful.